 William P. and Hazel B. White Director of the Center for Ethics and CultureProfessor of Law

-Professor Carter Snead joined the faculty in 2005.
-His principal area of research is Public Bioethics – the governance of science, medicine, and biotechnology in the name of ethical goods.
-His scholarly works have explored issues relating to neuroethics, enhancement, stem cell research, abortion, and end-of-life decisionmaking.
-His articles appear in such publications as the New York University Law Review, the Harvard Law Review Forum, the Vanderbilt Law Review, Constitutional Commentary, Quaderni Costituzionali, the Yale Journal of Health Policy, Law and Ethics, the Journal of Medicine and Philosophy, and Political Science Quarterly.
+Professor Carter Snead is an internationally recognized expert in Public Bioethics – the governance of science, medicine, and biotechnology in the name of ethical goods.
+His research explores issues relating to neuroethics, enhancement, stem cell research, abortion, and end-of-life decisionmaking.
+He has authored over forty journal articles, book chapters, and essays.
+His scholarly works appear in such publications as the New York University Law Review, the Harvard Law Review Forum, the Vanderbilt Law Review, Constitutional Commentary, Quaderni Costituzionali (Italy’s premier journal of constitutional law), the Yale Journal of Health Policy, Law and Ethics, the Journal of Medicine and Philosophy, American Political Thought, and Political Science Quarterly.
+He is also the editor of two book series for the University of Notre Dame Press – Studies in Ethics and Culture and Studies in Medical Ethics.
 Professor Snead teaches Law & Bioethics, Health Law, Torts, and Constitutional Criminal Procedure.

 Professor Snead received his J.D., magna cum laude, from Georgetown University (where he was elected to the Order of the Coif), and his B.A. from St. John’s College (Annapolis, MD).
 He clerked for the Hon.
 Paul J. Kelly, Jr. of the U.S. Court of Appeals for the Tenth Circuit.

 LAW70359, Constitutional Criminal Procedure

 LAW70914, Health Law

 LAW73828, Bioethics and the Law Seminar